digital-culture-seminar/ZouDDes-poetry-generator/README.md

 # ZouDDes-Poetry-Generator

-this my very first markdown readme,
+This is my very first markdown readme
-I'm slowly "getting" IT

-a list
+To start the whole process - a list of things need to do
 * Anaconda / Python installation
 * install gitdownload
 * install github desktop
 * install atom
 then write write readmethe we'll commit this to our github repository

+# P1

-Project inspired by Color and Feeling
+Project inspiration: Color and Feeling
-Color terms to generate poem
+Use Color Terms/Names to generate poem
-The poem evoke feelings
+The poem will evoke feelings